micaherne/php-qti-support/README.md

 The workflow is for demo purposes only and treats all items as adaptive, and shows all variable values.

-Each item is stored in its own folder within the data root (/demo by default), and any local images required can be copied into this folder
+Each item is stored in its own folder within the data root (/demo by default), and any local images required can be copied into this folder.
+This folder must be writable by your web server process.